- Tuesday 16 May 2017, 16.30

-- Speaker: Professor Brian Enquist, Department of Ecology and Evolutionary Biology, University of Arizona
+- Professor Brian Enquist, Department of Ecology and Evolutionary Biology, University of Arizona

 Tropical elevation gradients are natural laboratories to assess how changing climate can influence tropical forests.
 However, there is a need for theory and integrated data collection to scale from traits to ecosystems.
 We assess predictions of a novel trait-based metabolic scaling theory including (i) if observed shifts in forest traits across a broad tropical temperature gradient is consistent with local phenotypic optima and adaptive compensation for temperature; and (ii) if the distribution of traits distributions consistent with the importance of local filtering of optimal growth traits and recent shifts in species composition and dominance due to warming from climate change.